daffainfo/ctf-writeup/CrewCTF 2023/Attaaaaack8/README.md

 We got `raw` image and we need to find the C2 domain and the port number

 ## How to Solve?
 To solve this, we can use `strings` and `grep` command to find C2 domain and the port number.
-Here is the command that I used
+Here is the command I used

 ```
 strings 300.dmp | grep -oP '.+\.\w+\:[1-9]\d+'